serbarbosa/product-recognition/README.md

 ### Steps
 ---------
-As a first attempt to achieve the goal is going to be used a computer vision approach for feature descriptions extraction.
+In order to achieve the goal a computer vision approach for feature descriptions extraction was used.
 Before extracting the features a preprocessing step is performed to improve the contrast in the image.
 For this step, a clahe filter is applied.
 <p float="left">
   <img src="source/partial_examples/original.jpg" width='250'>